frenchhornbro/startup/README.md

 - **Frontend makes WebSocket connection** - Yep (all in home.js)
 - **Data sent over WebSocket connection** - Yep
 - **WebSocket data displayed in the application interface** - Sending and accepting friend requests, sending and accepting / rejecting budget requests, and sending messages are all displayed in realtime.

+## React Deliverable
+I completed the requirements with the Login, New User, and About pages being fully converted to React.
+Home and Budget are still HTML pages, but the links between the pages still function properly.
+- **Bundled using Vite** - Yes
+- **Multiple functional react components** - Login, New User and About page are all React components.
+- **React router** - Routing between login, new user, and about in React, properly sends to Home and Budget outside of React.
+- **React hooks** - Nav bar, login, new user, about